Exhibit

 LISETTE FEE

-Lisette Fee has been creating and designing jewelry for over 15 years.
-Lisette began her apprenticeship at a silver smithing repair shop then moved on to acquiring her metalsmithing degree from East Carolina University.
-Lisette has assisted a course at Penland School of Craft and has taught entry level jewelry and metalsmithing at Emerge Gallery.
+Lisette Fee has been creating and designing jewelry for over twenty years.
+Lisette began her apprenticeship at a silver smithing repair shop along with assisting professional jewelers in the field then she moved on to acquiring her metalsmithing degree from East Carolina University.
+Lisette currently creates out of her home studio; she sells her jewelry online and travels and sells her creations across the state of North Carolina.
+Lisette has assisted in a course at Penland School of Craft and has taught entry level jewelry and metalsmithing at Emerge Gallery.

 GAIL RITZER